haacked/haacked.com/_posts/2019/2019-04-03-nuget-package-signing.markdown

 nuget trusted-signers Remove -Name nuget.org
 ```

 This takes us back to square one with nobody to trust.
-Rather than trust a repository, maybe I could trust a person.
+Rather than trust a repository, I could try to trust a person.
 In NuGet, you can add a package author to the `trusted-signers` list.

 Hmm, where will we find a trustworthy author?
 How about that author of `Newtonsoft.Json`, [James Newton-King](https://twitter.com/JamesNK)?
 Just look at his innocent face.
-That is most definitely the face of a trustworthy chap.
+That is the face of a trustworthy chap if I ever saw one.

 ![James Newton-King](https://user-images.githubusercontent.com/19977/55116846-f4e53a00-50a5-11e9-8710-bdaa78edfa43.png)